-easts are a unique and important group of micro-organisms.
-Their microscopic structure is very different to that of bacteria, and their cells are more similar to those of plants and animals.
-They can be found in a wide variety of locations, and are virtually ubiquitous in any environ-
+The microscopic structure of yeasts is very different to that of bacteria, and their cells are more similar to those of plants and animals.
+They can be found in a wide variety of locations and are virtually ubiquitous in any environment.

-Yeasts are very important within food microbiology as they can create both positive and negative effects.
-Where would we be without bread, beer and wine, all created by the fermentative action of yeasts.
+Within food microbiology, yeasts are highly significant, as they can create both positive and negative effects.
+As noted previously, bread, beer and wine are all created by the fermentative action of yeasts, and form important food and drink groups.